Nepal Bhutan Tibet Tour

 - Monk Debates at a famous Gelugpa monastery

-- Yamdrok Tso (Turquoise Lake) – A sacred lake with a backdrop of snow-capped mountains
+- Yamdrok Tso (Turquoise Lake), a sacred lake with a backdrop of snow-capped mountains

 Detail itinerary of Nepal Bhutan Tibet Tour